Loycifer/resRand.js/README.md

 //resRand.addRule(myRule1, 2); //No more than two matching elements in a row
 //resRand.addRule(myRule2, 2, false); //No less than 2 spaces between matching elements
 ```
 There are two sample rule functions in the template, `myRule1` and `myRule2`.
-These two functions produce identical results, but ae written with different syntax.
+These two functions produce identical results, but are written with different syntax.
 You may delete them and make your own, or overwrite them as you see fit.
 It is recommended to store your functions in variables so that they may be easily edited passed into `resRand.addRule()`.

 A rule function must take two arguments.
 The first argument, called `element1` in the sample functions, will be compared to the second argument, `element2`.
 All your rule functions should begin like this:
 ```javascript